markcot/pands-project/README.md

 information that can be used for producing summary tables.
 The program re-exported the csv files updating the existing files with the revised header rows.

+This initial data review gave me a good understanding of how to use dataframes and use python to manipulate data outputs and inputs on a iterative basis in order to achieve the desired output.
+I also learned how to display tables in the marked down file [i].

-Refer to Table 1, Table 2 and Table 3 below giving summaries of each of the three variants with instance count, mean values, standard deviation (std) values, minimum (min) values and maximum (max) values for each of the four characteristics in the data set.
+Using data from the summary csv files I generated Table 1, Table 2 and Table 3 below.
+These tables include summaries of each of the three variants with instance count, mean values, standard deviation (std) values, minimum (min) values and maximum (max) values for each of the four characteristics in the data set.

 ## Detailed Data Investigation
-To compare the data in more detail I created some options to create plots of the data.
+To compare the data in more detail, I created some options to create plots of the data.
 I wrote code to ask the user if they wanted to display some different type of plots to compare 'Sepal Length vs. Sepal Width' and 'Petal Length vs. Petal Width'.
 In V1_05, I used code adapted from websites ([E], [J], [K] & [M]) to plot scatter plot for the three groups using 3 different colours.
 Refer to Figure 1 and Figure 2 as described below.
+This was my first experience in using scatter plots and I found that they give a good impression of the data.

 In V1_06, I edited the size of the graphs.
-In V1_07 I add a function plot_df_sca_comp() to shorten the program code and reuse the ploting code within the function.
+In V1_07 I add a function plot_df_sca_comp() to shorten the program code and reuse the plotting code within the function.
 I also added Figure 3 and Figure 4 as described below.
+I found that once the function was written, it really helped to speed up writing code for additional scatter plots.

-In version V1_07, using code adapted from websites ([N]), I created additional columns in the dataframes comparing ratios of Sepal Length/Width versus Petal Length/Width, Sepal/Petal Length versus Sepal/Petal Width and Sepal Length/Petal Width versus Sepal Width/Petal Length displayed the results in Figures 5, 6 and 7.
+In V1_08, using code adapted from websites ([N]), I created additional columns in the dataframes comparing ratios of Sepal Length/Width versus Petal Length/Width, Sepal/Petal Length versus Sepal/Petal Width and Sepal Length/Petal Width versus Sepal Width/Petal Length.
+The results are displayed in Figures 5, 6 and 7.

+In V1_09, using code adapted from websites ([O] & [P]), I created overlapping histogram plots to compare the frequency of each parameter in the data set.
+The results are displayed in Figures 8, 9, 10 and 11.
+I found that importing the seaborn module slows down he running of the program noticeable.
+Seborn can generate a deprecated warnings when using the distplot function.
+Insofar as the histograms plotted correctly, I was able to turn off this warning using code from website reference [Q].
+In future I may limit use of importing the seaborn module, as it appears to slow the run time of the program.

+An example of a typical 'analyse.py' code run is indicated in Figure 12 and an example of the input error code run is indicated in Figure 13.

 ### Detailed Data Analysis